ImmutableVariable/learnityourself/docs/python/04-data-structures/01-lists.md

 # Replace with a different number of elements
 fruits[1:3] = ["peach", "pear", "plum"]  # ["apple", "peach", "pear", "plum", "orange", "kiwi"]
 ```

+Here is the same sample with some print lines!

 ```python
 # Modifying list elements